 How much must employers pay?

-For emergency family and medical leave, the first 10 days are unpaid (a period designed to be covered by emergency paid sick leave).
+For expanded family and medical leave, the first 10 days are unpaid (a period designed to be covered by emergency paid sick leave).
 For the remainder of the 12 weeks, employers must pay two-thirds of the employee’s usual rate of pay, capped at $200 per day and $10,000 total per employee.

 What tax credits are employers entitled to receive for the amounts they pay?